jakebailey/talk-ts-congress-2023/slides.md

 - What even is a "migration to modules"?
 - Why was it so challenging?
-- How did we do it, even though it was challenging?
+- How did we make it less painful?
-- How did the migration _actually_ work?
+- What did the migration _actually_ do?

 ---